clemsos/writings/_quora/2015-01-10-What-are-some-of-the-least-known-uses-of-a-smartphone.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What are some of the least known uses of a smartphone? - Quora
+    What are some of the least known uses of a smartphone? - Quora
 ---